timescale/docs/cloud/service-operations/maintenance.md

 For a smooth upgrade experience, make sure you:

-*   Plan ahead!
-Upgrades will cause downtime, so ideally perform an upgrade during a low traffic time.
+*   Plan ahead.
+Upgrades cause downtime, so ideally perform an upgrade during a low traffic time.
 *   Fork your database, and try out the upgrade on the fork before running it on your production system.
 This gives you a good idea of what happens during